JamesBarciz/Unit3_OOP_review/unit3/s1/review/REVIEW.md

     - Create a variable called `stat_increase` which will be equal to `3 * increment`.
 This will be how much each stat (besides level) will increase each time the character levels up.

-    - Create a for loop that will iterate through the class attributes and increment the main stats `int, stam, strn` and `agi` by `stat_increase` and the `level` by the value of `increment`.
+    - Create a for loop that will iterate through the class attributes and increment the main stats `intel, stam, strn` and `agi` by `stat_increase` and the `level` by the value of `increment`.
 This can be accomplished using a built-in Python function and a dunder (__) method in the class object but, if this is too challenging, feel free to code out each attribute and increment them as mentioned in the previous statement.

     - Once that is done, print (don't return) a block of text (or multiple print statements) stating the following: